 The greatest source of predation to salmon and trout is other species of fish, such as squawfish (Ptychocheilus oregonensis).
-Extensive field studies by the Bureau of Commercial Fisheries have shown the range and extent of squawfish depredation and have resulted in recommendations for partial control measures by netting, electric shocking, and the use of fish toxicants.
+Extensive field studies by the National Marine Fisheries Service and U.S. Fish and Wildlife Service have shown the range and extent of squawfish depredation and have resulted in recommendations for partial control measures by netting, electric shocking, and the use of fish toxicants.
 See chapter on Fish Toxicants.
-Chapter 28

-In the Columbia River squawfish seining operations at hatchery release points showed large numbers of these fish to be present, and squawfish stomach analyses showed large numbers of salmon and fingerlings consumed.
+In the Columbia River squawfish seining operations at hatchery release points showed large number of these fish to be present, and squawfish stomach analyses showed large numbers of salmon and fingerlings consumed.